 Novels by Sandy Kirschenbaum

-Original and Entertaining.
 A fascinating story of emotional abuse, Kirschenbaum's rendering of a toxic relationship is a consummate case study of the power of healing therapy.
-The lively and humorous dialog between Sophie and Dr. Russell is interspersed with events that Sophie brings to life for the reader.
+The lively dialog between Sophie and Dr. Russell is interspersed with events that Sophie brings to life for the reader.
 It works.
 Witty, yet profound, The Archives of Her Mind is insightful and a must read for anyone questioning the dynamics of a long-standing relationship.

 The Archives of Her Mind is complex and empowering.
 With the help of her therapist, Sophie Libusier begins to understand the reason for her nightmares and insecurities.
-Fascinating how each scene takes place in the therapist’s office.
-Through their dialogue you learn about her life and the challenges she has faced.
+Through Sophie's dialogue you learn about her life and the challenges she has faced.
 I felt like I was right there with them.
 I had total empathy for Sophie and can’t say I haven’t been in a few of the situations she encountered.
 Great book!
 Thank you for writing it.